 Saving money on Dried Blueberry Lemon Scones:

-When shopping for lemons, don’t pay too much attention to variations in color (as long as it isn’t dried browning) but pick up several to get an idea of the weight.
-Choose the heaviest; it will likely be the one with the most juice.
+- When shopping for lemons, don’t pay too much attention to variations in color (as long as it isn’t dried and browning) but pick up several to get an idea of the weight.
+Choose the heaviest; those will likely be the ones with the most juice.

 A quick, easy basic scone recipe with the winning flavors of blueberry and lemon.